apache/kvrocks-website/docs/supported-commands.md

 :::note

-String and bitmap are different types in kvrocks, so you _cannot_ do bit operations with string, and vice versa.
+String and bitmap are different types in Kvrocks, so you _cannot_ do bit operations with string, and vice versa.

 :::

-## Script Commands
+## Script commands

 | Command | Supported OR Not | Desc                                               |
 |---------|------------------|----------------------------------------------------|